Revisiting the Mean

 Summary and Conclusions

 Both Short-Term Holder's investment positioning and spending behaviour have seen a boost in profitability over the last month as the spot price rebounds above their cost-basis.
-Given the delicate position of the spot price relative to the cost basis of a large volume of the circulating supply, this may help tip the balance back in favour of the bulls.
+Given the delicate position of the spot price relative to the cost basis of a large volume of the circulating supply, this may help tip the balance back in favor of the bulls.

 However, speculation appears to be increasing in futures markets, with a significant amount of open interest still in open contracts.
 With the macro market direction still ambiguous, the market remains vulnerable to heightened volatility, which may fuel the next move in either direction due to deleveraging pressures and liquidations.